Latest Quarterly Report

 3.4 Publication of Reference Offers

-As previewed in the last report, in July Arqiva updated the “Radio Rate Card for Network Access” which is used to generate pricing proposals for some customers when Arqiva judges it is appropriate.
+In July 2025, Arqiva updated the “Radio Rate Card for Network Access” which is used to generate pricing proposals for some customers when Arqiva judges it is appropriate.
 The RPI figure used was 4.47% for the year to April 2025.

 The updated rate card can be found at https://www.arqiva.com/documentation/reference-offers/broadcast-radio/Arqiva_Radio_Rate_Card_for_Network_Access__2025-26.pdf .